markokajzer/discord-soundbot/README.md

 The bot can also automatically delete `!<sound>` messages for you to reduce channel spam.
 For this, set `deleteMessages` to `true`.

 Check `config/default-example.json` for an example config and create a new file `default.json` with your desired configuration inside the `config` folder.

+To add an avatar to your bot, add a file called `avatar.png` to the `config/` folder and restart the bot.
+To remove the avatar, delete `avatar.png` and restart the bot.